Vermont | National news | Contact us

 It has been determined that anyone with access to a memory card (a removable part of each optical-scan machine) can alter the election results without any trace.
 Even though town clerks run two separate tests on the memory cards, these tests would not detect such tampering.

-It is true that election officials and town clerks have access to the memory cards, but this is not the real problem.
-The real problem is that the memory cards are sent back to Diebold and/or LHS before every election, and many of their employees have unfettered access to the cards there.
-They have the ability to control who wins and loses our elections, and if they were doing so, we wouldn't know it.
+While election officials and town clerks have access to these memory cards, this is not the real problem.
+The real threat is that the memory cards are sent back to a private company called LHS before every election, and many of their employees have unfettered access to the cards there.
+This company, with direct ties to Diebold, has the ability to control who wins and loses our elections.
+If they were doing so, we wouldn't know it.

 As a result of these findings, several states and municipalities across the nation have taken action.
-The entire state of Pennsylvania decertified the machines.
-The California Secretary of State put certification on hold and ordered the system we use to be inspected by an independent testing agency, which found illegal software code written on the memory cards and confirmed the problem.
-Colorado has also put certification on hold.
+The California Secretary of State immediately put certification on hold and ordered the system we use to be inspected by an independent testing agency, which not only confirmed the Hursti Hack but also found illegal software code written on the memory cards.
+The state of Pennsylvania then decertified the machines that we still use in Vermont.
+Colorado also put certification on hold.
 The state of Florida sent out an alert to all election officials, and two Florida counties banned the machines.

 "If you go to one of these voting machines and vote for candidate A and the vote gets changed to candidate B, you will never know."